A variational approximate posterior for the deep Wishart process: Introduction

-\citet{aitchison2020deep} argued that DKPs should have considerable advantages over related feature-based models, because feature-based models have pervasive symmetries in the true posterior, which are difficult to capture in standard variational approximate posteriors.
+\citet{aitchison2020deep} argued that DWPs should have considerable advantages over related feature-based models, because feature-based models have pervasive symmetries in the true posterior, which are difficult to capture in standard variational approximate posteriors.
 For instance, in a neural network, it is possible to permute rows and columns of weight matrices, such that the activations at a given layer are permuted, but the network's overall input-output function remains the same \citep{mackay1992practical,sussmann1992uniqueness,bishop1995neural}.
 These permutations result in network weights with exactly the same probability density under the true posterior, but with very different probability densities under standard variational approximate posteriors, which are generally unimodal.
-However, these issues do not arise with DKPs, because all permutations of the hidden units correspond to the same kernel (see Appendix D in \citet{aitchison2020deep} for more details).
+However, these issues do not arise with DWPs, because all permutations of the hidden units correspond to the same kernel (see Appendix D in \citet{aitchison2020deep} for more details).

-Deep Wishart processes (DWPs) are the most important DKP because their prior is equivalent to the DGP prior.
-While \citet{aitchison2020deep} showed this equivalence, they were not able to do inference in DWPs because they were not able to find a sufficiently flexible distribution over positive semi-definite matrices to form the basis of an approximate posterior.
+While \citet{aitchison2020deep} showed the equivalence between DWPs and DGPs, they were not able to do inference in DWPs because they were not able to find a sufficiently flexible distribution over positive semi-definite matrices to form the basis of an approximate posterior.
 Instead, they were forced to work with a different DKP: the deep \emph{inverse} Wishart processes (DIWPs), which was easier because the inverse Wishart itself forms a suitable approximate posterior.
-We show how to create a sufficiently flexible approximate posterior for DWPs, thereby enabling us to compare directly to the equivalent DGPs.
+While the DIWP also avoids using features, it does not correspond directly to an already-established Bayesian model.
+Therefore, the DWP is a more important model, as it allows us to directly compare feature-based and kernel-based inference.
+In this work, we show how to create a sufficiently flexible approximate posterior for DWPs, thereby enabling us to compare directly to their equivalent DGPs.
 In particular, our contributions are: